unibg-seclab/aesmix/python/README.md

     sudo make install

-Once the `mixslice` tool is installed, you can encrypt a file as follows:
+Once the `mixslice` tool is installed, you can encrypt a file as follows.

     $ mixslice encrypt sample.txt
     INFO: [*] Encrypting file sample.txt ...